 |Qualified Nation||Qualified Nation|

 Four more teams will qualify for Euro 2020 following playoffs on November 12, 2020.

-With the best football bookmakers already carrying odds on the outright winner of Euro 2020, you will need an online betting account before you can start placing wagers.
+With the best soccer sportsbooks already carrying odds on the outright winner of Euro 2020, you will need an online betting account before you can start placing wagers.